-NEW - Beaty Heart, Till The Tomb LP
+NEW - Beaty Heart, Till The Tomb LPNUABH302

 In a world where Drake’s ‘One Dance’ dominates the singles chart, Peckham four-piece Beaty Heart arrive with their second album and continue to question just what it takes to make pop that connects in 2016.
 Till The Tomb at times isn’t overtly pop, but nor does it qualify into any other genre: it inhabits the borderline between world, electronic and pop constantly and it when it works, it really works.
 Unfortunately, this doesn’t happen enough during an intriguing but occasionally flawed 39 minutes.